 In Asia, Finnish bilateral support focuses on the three poorest, fragile states: Afghanistan, Myanmar / Burma and Nepal.
 With Vietnam, which has now achieved the status of a lower-middle income country, Finland is gradually shifting from development cooperation to other forms of cooperation in areas such as trade, research and education.

-Finland also supports the Palestinian Territory, Ukraine, regions suffering from the ongoing conflicts in Syria and Iraq as well as the poorest Central Asian countries, Kyrgyzstan and Tajikistan.
+Finland will increase its support to the Middle East and North Africa where instability and large numbers of refugees pose great problems.
+Finland also supports the Palestinian Territory, Ukraine as well as the poorest Central Asian countries, Kyrgyzstan and Tajikistan.